 Using Google to find local businesses like healthcare practices is commonplace.
 If your healthcare practice isn’t appearing for relevant searches in your area, it might be because your Google My Business listing is not well optimized for categorical or keyword searches.
 Here, I share information about how to enhance your web presence by properly optimizing your Google My Business listing with categories, attributes, services, and keywords.

 Categories are attached to your Google My Business listing and are among the primary signals Google uses to assign relevance to your practice listing.

-When choosing categories in Google My Business, you’ll want to describe what your business is, not what it does or can sell.
-Essentially, you’ll want to complete the statement with This business is a rather than This business has or This business sells.
-All categories are Google My Business are predefined, so you can’t go wrong when selecting one of their categories*.
-Product lines, services, and other facts are considered attributes for your business listing, which will discuss later.
+When choosing categories in Google My Business, you’ll want to describe what your practice is, not what it does or can sell.
+Essentially, you’ll want to complete the statement, “This practice is a …” rather than, “This practice has …” or, “This practice sells …” (Product lines, services, and other facts are considered attributes for your practice listing.
+More on that in a bit.)

 Doctor > Surgeon > Orthopedic Surgeon > Hand Surgeon

-Now, through Google My Business, you can add a URL from your own site that lists the services you provide.
-It’s another signal to Google about your practice.
+Now through Google My Business, you can add a URL from your own site that lists the services you provide.
+This serves as another signal to Google about your practice.

 Instantly see how you compare to other practices in your local area and specialty.